Roninii/blog/content/posts/2019-07-21-greatest-strength-and-weakness.md

 Yeah, Yeah, Yeah - I know.
 This is probably stretching it for a lot of you.
 As I said though, this is my experience and has a lot to do with my own addictive personality.

--   I stopped eating regulary, and definitely wasn't eating as healthily - only food that allowed me to get back to studying as quickly as possible
+-   I stopped eating regularly, and definitely wasn't eating as healthily - only food that allowed me to get back to studying as quickly as possible
--   I stopped excercising, or really anything that would take away from the limited time I had to study
+-   I stopped exercising, or really anything that would take away from the limited time I had to study
--   I sacrificed as much sleep as I could while still mainting the abilty to minimally function
+-   I sacrificed as much sleep as I could while still maintaining the ability to minimally function

 I made cuts the same way a corporation does.
-I sacrificed anything that took away from my adbility to study and saw it as something that just wasn't improtant right now.
+I sacrificed anything that took away from my ability to study and saw it as something that just wasn't important right now.

 ## It's Okay To Be Passionate

-> Follow your heart, but take your brain with you.
+> Follow your heart but take your brain with you.
 >
 > ~ Haley Michael (an old friend of mine)